borntofrappe/game-development/Games/Bouncing Android/README.md

 ```

 Moreover, the lollipops are removed from the table once they scroll to the left of the game window.
 Similarly to flappy bird, this is achieved through a boolean, which is toggled to `true` in `Lollipop.lua`, and when the coordinate is less than the established value.

+## Update 5

+### Goal

+Include lollipops in pairs.

+### Notes

+This allows to experiment with inheritance using Lua and the table-focused approach to object-oriented programming.